pzread/judge/docs/SpecialJudge.rst

 ``${TESTDATA_ID}`` are IDs of testdata used in the test.
 The judge will access testdata by opening ``${PRODIR}/res/testdata/data${TESTDATA_ID}.in`` and ``${PRODIR}/res/testdata/data${TESTDATA_ID}.out``.

-Each ``${TARGET_FD}`` is the individual target file descriptor which the corresponding soruce redirect to.
-Setting to -1 means do not redirect the source.

 The test program needs to pass all testdata to get accepted.
 The ``runtime`` is the overall ``user time`` of all runs.
 The ``peakmem`` is the highest memory usage of all runs.